dzervoudakes/simple-chat/README.md

 A simple, real-time chat UI with a preconfigured list of chatrooms which users can contribute to.
 Users can also send private messages to each other.

+Some notes:

+- This is a full rewrite of an older project that had some nasty patterns I wanted to clean up
+- I didn't bother testing in IE11, so good luck there
+- The UI is loosely inspired by Slack
+- Web sockets are awesome

 <!-- <img src="demo.gif" height="350"/> -->

 ## Technologies Used